 “Tomorrow and Tomorrow” was published in Tesseracts Eleven by Edge Press.
-It is a post-apocalyptic story about a family that finds themselves self-sufficient in terms of their energy and food needs, yet facing their ultimate demise.
+It is a post-apocalyptic story about a family that finds itself self-sufficient in terms of energy and food needs, yet facing their ultimate demise.
 A mother and her children struggle with, and face, their own cultural prejudices to create hope for the future.
 Tesseracts 11, Edge Press, 2007.

 Gnat farming is difficult enough, what with isolation, drought and storms–let alone the predation of deadly “Whites”–but when the roof of Willy’s barn is sheared by high winds Freddy is called upon to pay his debt.
 Asimov’s Science Fiction, Oct/Nov 2007.

 Ben’s mutation is a set of extended shoulder blades that, when fitted with honed razors, give him the cock-boxing nickname “Angel of Death.”
 But mutant cock-boxers can’t challenge “cleans” — until Ben’s untouched track record becomes an embarrassment to the world champion.
 In the resulting championship match viewed — and gambled on — worldwide, more rides on the outcome of the fight than just money.
 Tesseracts 10, Edge Press, 2006.